Xomega-Net/Xomega.Docs/docs/framework/common-ui/vm/details-view.md

 Your details view may allow opening other child details views from it, editing which may affect the data in your details view.

 For example, if you have a *Sales Order* details view that contains a child list of the line items for the sales order, then clicking on an individual line item may open up a separate *Line Item* details view.
-When the user saves or deletes a line item from the separate view, you may need to reload the data in the parent *Sales Order* view to reflect those changes.
+When the user saves or deletes a line item from a separate view, you may need to reload the data in the parent *Sales Order* view to reflect those changes.

  The `DetailsViewModel` class implements some default behavior for handling view events of such child details views, as follows.

  When the child view is opened or closed, it uses the `UpdateDetailsSelection` method to find a corresponding row in one of its child data list objects, and then select or deselect that row in order to highlight it for the user, as needed.
 When the child details view is saved or deleted, it will also call the `LoadDataAsync` or `LoadData` methods to [reload the data](#loading-data) in the view.

 :::tip
-You can override the `UpdateDetailsSelection` method in your concrete view model to customize the way it handles selection of the child rows for the open child views.
+You can override the `UpdateDetailsSelection` method in your concrete view model to customize the way it handles the selection of the child rows for the open child views.
 You can also leverage the `UpdateListSelection` method in your overridden implementation, as needed.

 If you need to customize the way data is reloaded upon saving or deletion of the child views, then you need to override the `OnChildEventAsync` and `OnChildEvent` methods, as appropriate.
 :::